qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Active Tab Highlight*: Customize active tab indicator color and thickness (works also for the Project View selected row)
 - *Tabs Height*: Set a custom height for tabs (between 25 and 60 pixels)
 - *Uppercase Bold Tabs*: Set the Editor Tabs in Bold Upper Case
+- *Tab Color Opacity*: Adjust the opacity of the custom colors in tabs (for File Colors)

 **Panel Settings**:
 * *Contrast Mode*: Add contrast to some of the IDE's components
+* *Monochrome Icons*: Set the whole IDE to a single shade of the current theme's primary color
 - *Hide Icons*: Hide file icons (you must have Material Icons options on)
 - *Custom Sidebar Height*: Set a custom line height in Project View (min: 18, max: 30)
 - *Custom Tree Indent*: Increase or reduce indentation in the sidebar (min: 2, max: 8)
 - *Bold directories*: Set bold font weight for directories in the Project View
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
 - *Compact Table Cells*: Reduce the height of table headers and table cells
+- *Compact Dropdown Lists*: Reduce the size of the dropdowns
 - *Custom Accent Color*: Set a custom color for accent color
 - *Arrows Style*: Change the style of the arrows in trees

 **Component Settings**:
+- *Uppercase buttons*: Set the buttons' texts to uppercase
 - *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Material Fonts*: Enable/Disable Material fonts (Roboto) and bigger font in sidebar.